 Once you have chosen an activity or activities to blend, consider which blended teaching model best fits the activity.
 (For a review of blended teaching models, see Chapter 2: Online Integration in K-12 Blended Teaching: A Guide to Personalized Learning and Online Integration.)

-Reflection Questions: What content could you deliver online in our classroom?
-What can you do with your classroom time when you deliver some content online?
+Reflection Questions: What content could you deliver online in your classroom?
+How can you more effectively use your classroom time when you deliver some content online?

 Reflection Question: How can you create a lesson plan that goes horizontal?